 Supervisory team: Rowena Olegario and Catherine Schenk (Faculty of History, University of Oxford) and Clara Harrow (Head Archivist, Baring Archive Ltd.)

-Applications are invited for an Open-Oxford-Cambridge AHRC DTP-funded Collaborative Doctoral Award at the University of Oxford, in partnership with the Baring Archive Ltd.
+Open-Oxford-Cambridge AHRC DTP-funded Collaborative Doctoral Award at the University of Oxford, in partnership with the Baring Archive Ltd.

 Working primarily with the Baring Archive’s historical personnel files, this project seeks to understand the characteristics of the women who sought white-collar employment in the financial sector from 1873 to the 1960s.
 Past scholarship on women in the City of London has focused on female investors, or individual women executives at the very top of their organisations.
 Despite the impressive surge in scholarship on the history of working women in Britain, the topic of female white-collar workers in the financial sector remains under-researched.
 We are also concerned with discovering how the nature of office work changed – for example, through new office technologies and procedures – and how the changes may have affected women and men differently.
 Within these broad parameters, the doctoral candidate will have the opportunity to define her/his specific research questions.